TogiaStinks/HA-Dashboard/README.md

 A clean, modern, and minimalistic dashboard design for Home Assistant that provides an elegant interface for your smart home.

+## UPDATES

+### (12/15/25) EDIT: YAML Update!

+Tapping a card’s icon now toggles the entity, while tapping the card body opens the More Info panel—just like native HomeKit behavior.

+Huge thanks to [u/fuhckos](https://github.com/fuhckos-98) for the extra code that made this possible!

 ## Prerequisites

 Before installing this dashboard, ensure you have: